RayHightower/rayhightower.github.com/source/_posts/2013-02-12-automatic-ctags-with-rubymotion-and-vim.markdown

 <!-- more -->

 #### How Ctags Save Time
 Ctags can save you time.
-For example, when creating a new class called `HomeViewController` that inherits from `UIViewController`, typing the first view characters of the superclass will produces the drop-down shown below.
+For example, when creating a new class called `HomeViewController` that inherits from `UIViewController`, typing the first view characters of the superclass will produce the drop-down shown below.
 <img src="/images/uiviewcontroller.png" align="center" width="800" height="433" title="ctags RubyMotion Vim" alt="ctags RubyMotion Vim">

 RubyMotion's implementation of ctags includes support for built-in iOS classes like UIViewController.
 The code completion and drop-downs offered by ctags will reduce keystrokes and errors, freeing the developer to focus on solving harder problems.

 #### Creating the Script
 Here's the script.
 You can use any name that suits you.
-My script is called `mmotion.command` (with two m's at the beginning) and it's in `~/bin/`.
+My script is called `mmotion.command` (with two m's at the beginning to distinguish it from the standard motion command) and it's in `~/bin/`.

 ``` bash
 #!/bin/bash